Botafumeiro: Description

 The ropes typically last about 20 years before they have to be replaced.
 However, recently a thicker rope than usual was used, and the extra rubbing produced premature wear of the rope.
 Therefore, this thicker rope had to be replaced sooner than had been expected, in 2004.
 Before 2004, the ropes were woven from hemp, or a type of grass called esparto, and made in Vigo, Spain.
 Since 2004, a rope made of synthetic material has been used.

 The censer is pushed initially to start its motion.
 Eight red-robed tiraboleiros pull the ropes, producing increasingly large oscillations of the censer.
 The thurible's swings almost reach the ceiling of the transept.
 The incensory can reach speeds of 68 km/h as it dispenses thick clouds of incense.

 At the top of the swing, the Botafumeiro reaches heights of 21 meters.
 It swings in a 65-meter arc between the Azabachería and Praterias doorways at the ends of the transept.
 The maximum angle achieved is about 82°.
 The maximum can be reached after about 17 cycles, and requires about 80 seconds of swinging.

-It costs about €450 for each thurible "performance" at the cathedral.
-Although this is expensive, the swinging of the thurible is very popular with pilgrims, tourists and visitors.

-The Botafumeiro produces large volumes of smoke.

 Numerous sources report different weights of the Botafumeiro ranging from 50 kilograms to 160 kilograms.

+Operating dates

+It costs about €450 to privately request a thurible "performance" at the cathedral.
+It is however very popular with pilgrims, tourists and visitors.
+The Botafumeiro officially operates during these solemn dates: